Greenruhm/connect/docs/components/sign-up.md

 ### SuccessComponent

-`SuccessComponent` overrides the default, Greenruhm provided success component.
+`SuccessComponent` overrides the default Greenruhm provided success component.
 When building your application using the default Greenruhm view, it might be important to override this view to be able to add navigation to the rest of your application or to dispatch actions or HTTP calls to save the user information in your application, if you need to.

 #### Props